PacificBiosciences/HiFi-human-assembly-WDL/README.md

 # Tool versions and Docker images

-Docker images definitions used by the human WGS workflow can be found in [the wdl-dockerfiles repository](https://github.com/PacificBiosciences/wdl-dockerfiles/tree/987efde4d614a292fbfe9f3cf146b63005ad6a8a).
+Docker images definitions used by this workflow can be found in [the wdl-dockerfiles repository](https://github.com/PacificBiosciences/wdl-dockerfiles/tree/987efde4d614a292fbfe9f3cf146b63005ad6a8a).
 Images are hosted in PacBio's [quay.io](https://quay.io/organization/pacbio).
 Docker images used in the workflow are pegged to specific versions by referring to their digests rather than tags.

 The Docker image used by a particular step of the workflow can be identified by looking at the `docker` key in the `runtime` block for the given task.
 Images can be referenced in the following table by looking for the name after the final `/` character and before the `@sha256:...`.
 For example, the image referred to here is "align_hifiasm":
 > ~{runtime_attributes.container_registry}/**align_hifiasm**@sha256:3968cb<...>b01f80fe